merspieler/skill-flight-gear-copilot/README.settings.md

                               "value": "<value in the prop tree>"
                       },
                       "..."
-              ]
+              ],
-              "flaps-path": "<path to current flaps-position>"
+              "flaps-path": "<path to current flaps-position>",
               "gear-retractable": "<true|false>"
       },
       "..."